gizmo-ds/totp-wasm-zig/README.md

 You can download the latest release of Binaryen from [https://github.com/WebAssembly/binaryen/releases](https://github.com/WebAssembly/binaryen/releases).
 Once that's done, simply extract the compressed file somewhere. `wasm-opt` will be in the `bin` folder.

+# Related Projects

+Here are some related projects that you may find useful:

+- [totp-wasm](https://github.com/gizmo-ds/totp-wasm): Rust implementation of this project.
+- [UdonOTPLib](https://github.com/gizmo-ds/UdonOTPLib): C# implementation for the VRChat game.

 ## License

 Code is distributed under [MIT](./LICENSE) license, feel free to use it in your proprietary projects as well.